MG5 (automobile): MG5 Scorpio (2022)

-The MG 5 received a performance variant called the MG5 Scorpio for the 2022 model year with the front fascia completely redesigned and an additional performance-inspired body kit and additional color options.
-The MG 5 Scorpio is powered by the same 1.5-litre turbo engine that powers the regular MG 5 but tuned up to 181 hp, 8 hp more than the standard model.
+The MG5 received a performance variant called the MG5 Scorpio for the 2022 model year with the front fascia completely redesigned and an additional performance-inspired body kit and additional colour options.
+The MG5 Scorpio is powered by the same 1.5-litre turbo engine that powers the regular MG5 but tuned up to 181 hp, 8 hp more than the standard model.
 The top speed is 200 km/h which is the same as the standard MG 5.
 Gearbox remains to be the same 7-speed DCT.